StockNews.com Begins Coverage on Marin Software (NASDAQ:MRIN)

-StockNews.com started coverage on shares of Marin Software (NASDAQ:MRIN – Get Rating) in a research note published on Friday.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a report released on Wednesday morning.
+The brokerage issued a hold rating on the stock.

 Marin Software Price Performance

-Marin Software (NASDAQ:MRIN – Get Rating) last issued its quarterly earnings data on Thursday, May 4th.
-The company reported ($0.34) earnings per share for the quarter.
-The business had revenue of $4.58 million during the quarter.
+Marin Software (NASDAQ:MRIN – Free Report) last released its quarterly earnings data on Thursday, May 4th.
+The company reported ($0.34) EPS for the quarter.
 Marin Software had a negative return on equity of 62.38% and a negative net margin of 113.22%.
+The firm had revenue of $4.58 million for the quarter.

 Institutional Investors Weigh In On Marin Software